Return to top

 ingredients for vegan sweet potato casserole

-Golden Raisins provides a pop of flavor in each bite!
+• Golden Raisins: These provide a pop of flavor in each bite!

-Brown Sugar or coconut sugar to keep the sweet potato filling refined sugar free.
-Coconut sugar is also lower on the glycemic index which is an added plus!
+• Brown Sugar or Coconut Sugar: These ingredients keep the sweet potato filling refined sugar-free.
+Coconut sugar is also lower on the glycemic index, which is an added plus!

-Topping Ingredients: Maple Syrup and Chopped Pecans for the maple pecan topping, and to give this recipe a nice crunchy texture and a little bit of natural sweetness.
+• Topping Ingredients: Maple syrup and chopped pecans for the maple pecan topping gives this low sugar sweet potato casserole a nice crunchy texture and a little bit of natural sweetness.

 potatoes being cooked in a pot